arieeefrahman/fox-bot/README.md

-# fox-bot
+# What Does The Fox Say?
+Bot

-Yeah, this my first discord bot.
+This is my first discord bot.

-Just a simple bot, called Fox Bot.